 All students must complete a master's thesis, the culmination of a research project agreed upon by the students' advisory committee.
 The thesis does not have a minimum or maximum page limit but should be sufficiently long to thoroughly address the question/s posed to the satisfaction of the committee.
-Thesis formatting guidelines can be found in the "Finishing the MS" document, which will be disseminated by the program director twice a year (copies can also be requested at any time; contact the MS program director, Scott Williams: sawilliams@nyu.edu).
+Thesis formatting guidelines can be found in the "Finishing the MS" document, which is available, along with other documents, on the MS Human Skeletal Biology Brightspace page and is disseminated multiple times a year by the MS program director (copies can also be requested at any time by writing Scott Williams: sawilliams@nyu.edu).

 Final thesis committees consist of a primary reader (advisor) and a secondary reader (generally the second most relevant committee member give the student's project).
-Students may (and commonly do) work with an outside committee member (if approved by the internal committee), but the student must have at least two NYU faculty on their thesis committee.
+Students may (and commonly do) work with an outside committee member (if approved by the internal committee).
 The outside members can serve any role (primary, secondary, or tertiary reader).